-Using video for business is no longer an upcoming trend–it’s the norm.
-Business Insider reports that consumers will spend 84 minutes each day watching online video in 2020.
-And according to Forbes, viewers retain 95% of a message when they watch it in a video, compared to just 10% retention when they read the text alone.
+Using video for business is no longer some up-and-coming trend, it’s an essential part of any business plan.
+Statista reports that consumers spent an average of 19 hours per week, watching online video content in 2022 – that’s 163 minutes per day!
+And according to a 2023 report from Insivia, viewers retain 95% of a message when they consume it via video, compared to 10% when reading text.

-The good news is that if you aren’t making videos yet, it’s not too late to start.
-Whether you work for a big brand or a small business, video content is a great tool for building trust with potential customers.
+If your business hasn’t started making videos yet, the good news is that it’s not too late.
+Whether you work for a big brand or own a small business, video content is great for building trust with potential customers and clients.

 Let’s dive in!